-We have agreed to indemnify the placement agent against certain liabilities under the Securities Act of 1933, as amended.
-The placement agent may be deemed to be an underwriter within the meaning of Section 2(a)(11) of the Securities Act of 1933, as amended, and any commissions received by it and any profit realized on the sale of securities by them while acting as principal might be deemed to be underwriting discounts or commissions under the Securities Act of 1933, as amended.
-The placement agent is required to comply with the requirements of the Securities Act of 1933, as amended, and the Securities Exchange Act of 1934, as amended, including without limitation, Rule 10b-5 and Regulation M under the Securities Exchange Act of 1934, as amended.
-These rules and regulations may limit the timing of purchases and sales of shares of common stock and warrants to purchase shares of common stock by the placement agent.
-Under these rules and regulations, the placement agent many not (i) engage in any stabilization activity in connection with our securities or (ii) bid for or purchase any of our securities or attempt to induce any person to purchase any of our securities, other than as permitted under the Securities Exchange Act of 1934, as amended, until they have completed their participation in the distribution.
-The placement agent has informed us that it will not engage in overallotment, stabilizing transactions or syndicate covering transactions in connection with this offering.
+H.C.
+Wainwright & Co. and Dawson James may be deemed to be an underwriter within the meaning of Section 2(a)(11) of the Securities Act of 1933, as amended, and any commissions received by them and any profit realized on the resale of the common stock and warrants sold by them while acting as principal might be deemed to be underwriting discounts or commissions under the Securities Act of 1933, as amended.
+As an underwriter, H.C.
+Wainwright & Co. and Dawson James would be required to comply with the requirements of the Securities Act of 1933, as amended, and the Securities Exchange Act of 1934, as amended, including, without limitation, Rule 415(a)(4) under the Securities Act of 1933, as amended, and Rule 10b-5 and Regulation M under the Securities Exchange Act of 1934, as amended.
+These rules and regulations may limit the timing of purchases and sales of shares of common stock and warrants by H.C.
+Wainwright & Co. and Dawson James acting as principal.
+Under these rules and regulations, H.C.
+Wainwright & Co. and Dawson James:

+- may not engage in any stabilization activity in connection with our securities; and - may not bid for or purchase any of our securities or attempt to induce any person to purchase any of our securities, other than as permitted under the Securities Exchange Act of 1934, as amended, until it has completed its participation in the distribution.